How to Connect Claude to Your Local Files Using an MCP Server

 Step 3: Restart Claude

-After updating the claude_desktop_config.json file, you must restart the Claude Desktop App for the changes to take effect.
+After saving your changes, restart the Claude Desktop App.
+This is necessary for the new Filesystem MCP Server configuration to take effect.

 Step 4: Verify the Installation